phaserjs/phaser/README.md

 * TypeScript definitions fixes and updates (thanks @clark-stevenson @englercj @benjamindulau)
 * Added the `sourceRect` and `maskRect` parameters back into `BitmapData.alphaMask` as they were accidentally removed in 2.1 (thanks seejay92)
 * jsdoc fixes (thanks @danxexe #1209)
+* AnimationParser is now using `value` instead of `nodeValue` when parsing atlas XML files, avoiding Chrome deprecation warnings (thanks @valtterip #1189)